aptos-foundation/AIPs/aips/aip-41.md

 > What might occur if we do not accept this proposal?

 1. **No (secure) randapps**: randomized dapps will either (1) not be easily-enabled on Aptos, hampering ecosystem growth and/or (2) not be securely-enabled, due to the subtleness of importing external randomness on-chain (see discussion in [“Rationale”](#Rationale) below).
-2. **Stifled innovation:** Not accepting this proposal could be short-sighted as it would be closin the door to other MPC use cases, which other blockchains support, as hinted above
+2. **Stifled innovation:** Not accepting this proposal could be short-sighted as it would be closing the door to other MPC use cases, which other blockchains support, as hinted above

 ## Impact

 > Which audiences are impacted by this change?
 What type of action does the audience need to take?

-Only **Move developers** are “affected”: they need to learn how to use this new module.
+Only **Move developers** are “affected”: they need to learn how to use this new `randomness` module, which is designed to be easy to understand & use.

 ## Rationale